oleksandrsirenko/cloud-native-foundations/solutions/argocd/README.md

 `ctl-c` and `:wq` to save changes

-Next step is apply out yaml manifest with the following command:
+Next step is apply created yaml manifest with the following command:

 - `kubectl apply -f argocd-server-nodeport.yaml`